dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/02_DeployService.md

 ## Using task status to follow deployment of service
 When a service instance is launched, a task is used to keep track of its execution.
 The user interaction model is asynchronous meaning the user can be performing other actions in the DTK shell while the task is executing.
 To check the progress of am excuting task the user can use the 'task-status' command in a service instance context.
 In this example there is only one service instance 'spark-cluster1', but the DTK user could have simultaneously deployed a set of service instances and then navigate between them to see the status of each

-The task status command provides three different user interaction modes that are selected with different command lines options.
+The task status command provides three different user interaction modes that are selected with different command line options.
 To see a snapshot of the task progress, the following commands can be issued
 ```
 cd /service/spark-cluster1
 task-status